Brighton Blonde Productions

 - A Bite To Eat (2011) a short sketch about Zombies first staged in The Marlborough Theatre, Brighton.
 Featured Beth Symons, Mark Gandey and Callum McIntyre

-- Wrong (1999) was first directed and performed by Mindy Chillery, and has seen performances in Glasgow, and at Brighton’s Marlborough Theatre in March and August 2011.
+- Wrong (1999) was first directed and performed by Mindy Chillery and Pete Singer, and has seen performances in Glasgow, and at Brighton’s Marlborough Theatre in March and August 2011.

-- The Man Who Could See Through Walls, (1993) was performed at London’s Water Rats Theatre by myself and Mindy Chillery.
+- The Man Who Could See Through Walls, (1993) was performed at London’s Water Rats Theatre by Peter Kenny and Mindy Chillery.